symfony/symfony-docs/security/oidc_login.rst

 1) Configure the Authenticator
 ------------------------------

 Enable ``oidc_login`` under the firewall.
-A confidential client needs three
-options: the issuer URL of your provider, and the credentials it issued to your
+Every client needs three options: the issuer URL of your provider, the client identifier it issued to your application, and how the application authenticates at its token endpoint.
-application:

 .. configuration-block::